jaimiles23/Multiplication-Medley/README.md

 ## Speech construction
-This skill uses **speech construction** to vary the prompts returned to the user.
-Speech construction creates a speech response by sampling sentence chunks (e.g., parts of speech, clauses, etc) from a series of linearly connected items.
+This skill uses **speech construction** to dynamically generate the prompts returned to the user.
+Speech construction generates a speech response by sampling sentence chunks (e.g., clauses, parts of speech, etc) from a series of linearly connected tuples.

 Consider the following noun phrase:
 > "The red dog"